calypsonet/keyple-java-demo-remote/README.md

 ### Card Issuance / Personalization Process

 For this demo, a simple example card issuance / personalization procedure has been implemented.
-This procedure is implemented in the 'XXXX' classes.

 Opening a Calypso secure session is mandatory for this procedure since we need to write on the card.